*Continuously Updated* Artists and Entertainment Industry Companies Sound Off On The Supreme Court Overturning Roe. V. Wade - CelebrityAccess

 The DEI Committee is dismayed and outraged by the Dobbs v.
 Jackson decision overturning Roe vs Wade.
 All five justices in favor spoke to Roe vs Wade being an established precedent in their confirmation hearings, and now blatantly ignore that precedent.
 BIPOC and working-class people will bear the brunt of this decision; autonomy and choice will be taken away, with no exceptions in at least 20 states across the USA.

-The language of the decision and blatant disregard of established precedent is disturbing, and leaves opportunities to repeal established Civil Rights legislation on interracial marriage, marriage equality, equal opportunity and Title IX, and even Brown v.
+The language of the decision and blatant disregard of established precedent is disturbing and leaves opportunities to repeal established Civil Rights legislation on interracial marriage, marriage equality, equal opportunity and Title IX, and even Brown v.
 Board of Education.
-Decades of hard-fought progress on voting rights, equality, humanity and equity-building are at risk from the a stroke of a pen.
+Decades of hard-fought progress on voting rights, equality, humanity, and equity-building are at risk from the stroke of a pen.

 We must not let this happen.
 We will work together to protect choice and our collective Civil Rights.